sap-tutorials/Tutorials/tutorials/cp-apim-openconnectors-enable/cp-apim-openconnectors-enable.md

 ![Log into cockpit](00-Login-trial-account.png)

-Scroll down and click **Access Cloud Foundry Trial** to open the cockpit for the Cloud Foundry environment.
+Click **Enter Your Trial Account** to open the cockpit for the Cloud Foundry environment.

 ![Access Cloud Foundry](01-CF-trial-account.png)